 - 2 cups finely ground graham cracker crumbs about 12 whole graham crackers

-- 1/2 cup 1 stick melted, unsalted butter
+- 1/2 cup (1 stick) unsalted butter, melted

-- 4 egg whites from large eggs
+- 4 large egg whites

 Scald the cream in a small saucepan over medium heat.
 Tiny bubbles will appear on the edges of the pan -- it should be very hot, but not boiling.

 In a medium-sized mixing bowl, pour the hot cream over the finely chopped chocolate and let it sit for about 4 minutes.
-Use a spoon to stir to blend the mixture until the cream is fully incorporated.
+Use a spoon to stir the mixture until the cream is fully incorporated.
 Then, add the peanut butter and stir until it's completely smooth.
 Set this aside and let it come to room temperature, about 20 minutes or so.

 Meanwhile, add the graham crackers to a food processor fitted with the blade attachment and blend until they are finely ground.
 Add the melted butter and 1/3 cup of the sugar and blend just to combine.